 Tyre clearance is 28mm across both disc and rim models (25mm with mudguards) and cable routing is internal and Di2 compatible.

-Most notable, you can get a rim or disc model for £999 with Shimano Tiagra or £1199 with Shimano 105.
+Most notable, you can get a rim model for £999 with Shimano Tiagra, or go disc from £1099.

 As the title would suggest, this is Ribble’s aero road bike – it was developed alongside Performance Engineered Solutions (PES) in Sheffield, a company have worked elsewhere on Formula 1 and MotoGP mobiles.